fahdjamy/standard-go-app-structure-layout/README.md

 #### Contributing workflow

-Here’s how we suggest you go about proposing a change to this project:
+Here’s how I suggest you go about proposing a change to this project:

 1. [Fork this project][fork] to your account.
 2. [Create a branch][branch] for the change you intend to make.